RoboStack/robostack.github.io/docs/GettingStarted.md

         Make sure to _not_ install the ROS packages in your base environment as this leads to issues down the track.
 On the other hand, conda and mamba must not be installed in the `ros_env`, they should only be installed in base.

-    !!! warning "Do not source the system ROS environment" When there is an installation available of ros on the system, in non-conda environments, there will be interference with the environments.
-As the `PYTHONPATH` set in the setup script conflicts with the conda environment.
+    !!! warning "Do not source the system ROS environment" When there is an installation available of ros on the system, in non-conda environments, there will be interference with the environments as the `PYTHONPATH` set in the setup script conflicts with the conda environment.

     !!! warning "PowerShell is not supported"